US Department of Labor effort to improve compliance, awareness in Southeast agricultural industry, protect vulnerable farmworkers continues

 Share This

-Background: Employers can contact the Wage and Hour Division at its toll-free number, 1-866-4-US-WAGE.
-Workers can call the division to speak confidentially and ask questions – regardless of their immigration status – in more than 200 languages.
-Workers and employers alike can help ensure hours worked and pay are accurate by downloading the department’s Android Timesheet App for free, available in Spanish and English.
+For more information about workers’ rights and other employee rights enforced by the division, contact the toll-free helpline at 866-4US-WAGE (487-9243).
+Employers and workers can call the division confidentially with questions regardless of where they are from and the department can speak with callers in more than 200 languages.
+Help ensure hours worked and pay are accurate by downloading the department’s Android and iOS Timesheet App for free, also available in Spanish.

 Agency